ykasten/resultantCamPose/README.md

 ## Use

-We supply sample configurations for the general case (configurations.mat) and for the 4+2 case - 4 points correspondences come from the same with known camera (configurations4_2.mat).
+We supply sample configurations for the general case (configurations.mat) and for the 4+2 case - 4 points correspondences to the same image of known camera(configurations4_2.mat).
 We also provide two demo scripts that show how to use each type of configuration
 ```
 exampleGeneral.m